 About AGCIH

-A governance institution supporting responsible implementation of high-impact digital and AI systems.
+A governance institution supporting responsible implementation of high-impact digital and AI-enabled systems.

 Who We Are

-The Africa Governance & Civic Innovation Hub (AGCIH) is a governance institution that supports governments and public institutions to strengthen the oversight, accountability, and public trust arrangements for high-impact digital and automated systems, with a current emphasis on artificial intelligence in public-sector contexts.
+The Africa Governance and Civic Innovation Hub (AGCIH) is an independent governance and institutional innovation platform that supports governments, independent oversight bodies, regulators, and public-interest institutions to strengthen oversight, accountability, and public trust arrangements for high-impact digital and automated systems, with a current emphasis on artificial intelligence in institutional and regulated environments.

 AGCIH operates at the intersection of advisory support, implementation assistance, and governance assurance.
-Our work is practical and institutional: we help clarify mandates, strengthen governance frameworks, and build capacity so that AI-enabled systems deliver public value responsibly.
+Our work is practical and institutional: we help clarify mandates, strengthen governance frameworks, and build capacity so that AI-enabled systems deliver public value responsibly across government and regulatory ecosystems.

 What We Do Not Do

 AGCIH does not design, deploy, regulate, or procure technology.
-We do not replace institutions.
-Our role is to enable institutions to govern responsibly by strengthening decision rights, risk management, accountability mechanisms, and oversight pathways.
+We do not replace institutional mandates.
+Our role is to strengthen governance architecture so that institutions retain decision authority, risk control, and accountability when digital and AI-enabled systems are introduced.

 This posture allows AGCIH to work in a mandate-respecting way across government and oversight ecosystems, supporting coherence without duplication or institutional overlap.